 Whatever the parents decide is the right decision "for your family".
 The circumcision decision (and that sidesplitting rhyme is a must, somewhere in every circumcision essay) must be finely tweaked to suit each family, like choosing a TV or adjusting the heating.
 The consent form is 15 pages long, lists all the many benefits and the handful of trivial, negligible risks, which are also rare, and always asks whether the family wants it high or low, loose or tight, and whether to spare or cut off the frenulum; and the doctor is duty-bound to follow the instructions of the whole family in the minutest detail.

 It is not necessary to interview any couples who decided not to circumcise, but if you do, quote only vague reasons, like "We just didn't think it was necessary." that will carry no weight with readers.
 Certainly do not interview any men who resent being circumcised, because they don't exist and they should just get over it and their problems can't possibly be due to their circumcision because no problem ever is.
-(You can emphasise the risks of surgical foreskin restoration, but mention non-surgical restoration only to make it sound as outlandish as possible, with emphasis on heavy, clanking weights that fall off embarrassingly.
+(You can emphasise the risks and cost of surgical foreskin restoration, but mention non-surgical restoration only to make it sound as outlandish as possible, with emphasis on heavy, clanking weights that always fall off embarrassingly.
 Don't say how many men are restoring or what it taught them about what they lost.)

 By all means interview doctors who make their living from circumcision.
 Their motives are purely altruistic, as they will tell you themselves.
 Whatever you do, don't ask an intact man how much he likes having his foreskin.
 Best not to talk to any.

 One picture of a banana is worth 1000 words

 Your article has a narrow range of possible illustrations:

 More recently an aubergine or eggplant has become the vegetable of choice,

 because of its close similarity to a penis.